Tweed, Ontario (village): Select events

+Demographics

 Transportation

 The history of Tweed became entwined with the Canadian Pacific Railway when, in 1884, Canadian Pacific (through its indirectly managed subsidiary, the Ontario and Quebec Railway, or O&Q) constructed a line through the village of Tweed.
 This placed Tweed in between two junctions between the O&Q and other significant rail lines: the Central Ontario Railway (COR), which connected to the O&Q line at Bonarlaw to the west, and the Kingston and Pembroke Railway (K&P), which connected at Sharbot Lake to the east.
-This positioned the O&Q line as CP's east-west mainline connecting these Eastern Ontario locations with Toronto, and creating valuable connection points for freight brought in from the fully independent COR and K&R lines.
+This positioned the O&Q line as CP's east–west mainline connecting these Eastern Ontario locations with Toronto, and creating valuable connection points for freight brought in from the fully independent COR and K&R lines.
 In 1889, Tweed became a junction in its own right when the Napanee, Tamworth and Quebec Railway (which would be reorganized under the Bay of Quinte Railway, or BQ, in 1881) was extended north to it.
 In a final push, BQ would extend their line another 20 mi to Bannockburn in 1903, where it crossed the COR before terminating.

 Over the next hundred years, the historic short line railways were gradually assimilated into the Canadian Pacific and Canadian National rail conglomerates; CP managed the O&Q as an internal part of the company, and the O&Q itself laid essentially dormant, with the line being referred to internally as the Havelock Subdivision.
 Meanwhile, the COR was acquired by a succession of interests including the Canadian Northern Railway (CNoR) in 1911, which was nationalized in 1918 and merged into Canadian National in 1923; thereafter, the COR became CN's Maynooth Subdivision.
 After the K&P encountered financial difficulties, Canadian Pacific negotiated a lease for the entire company and line in 1912, which ended the K&P as a legal entity and turned it into CP's Kingston Subdivision (not to be confused with the CN Kingston Subdivision).
 Finally, the Bay of Quinte Railway also became a part of CN, but was gradually abandoned, starting with the Tweed to Bannockburn section in 1935, then the Tweed to Yarker section in 1941, thus ending Tweed's nearly 50-year history as a rail junction.